Student Forms & Resources

 To download a copy of the FE Reference Handbook and to register, visit National Council of Examiners for Engineering and Surveying.

 Order of the Engineer & Pledge of the Computing Professional Ceremony

 The Order of the Engineer Ceremony and the Pledge of the Computing Professional Ceremony is a special recognition ceremony for graduating CEM students (undergrad & graduate).
-We hope all will consider participating in the Ceremony, which symbolizes commitment to the engineering profession and, through it, to society.
+We hope all graduating students will consider participating in the Ceremony, which symbolizes commitment to the engineering or computing profession and, through it, to society.

-The ceremony in May includes a social and is generally held on the Friday before graduation at the Burtness Theatre.
+The ceremony in May includes a social and is generally held on the Friday before graduation at the Memorial Union.
 The ceremony in December includes a luncheon and is generally held the day of graduation at the Memorial Union.
 You may invite parents and guests to attend your initiation into the “Order of the Engineer” or the “Pledge of the Computing Professional” and the following reception.